-Bozeman Subdivisions, Neighborhoods, HOA’s: Residential, Condo, Town Home and Luxury Home Subdivisions – Search Bozeman Real Estate For Sale by Subdivision
+Bozeman Subdivisions/Neighborhoods (over 170), HOA’s: Residential, Condo, Town Home, Luxury Subdivisions – Search Bozeman Real Estate For Sale by Subdivision – US Subdivision History

 The Effect of Early US Subdivision Acts on Today’s Bozeman Subdivisions

-The act of subdividing a single piece of land into a “Subdivision” creates a “plat” of smaller parcels, which make it easier to sell or develop the original piece of Bozeman land.
-Subdivisions vary from industrial developments like warehouses and oil refineries to commercial developments like retail malls or auto-plexes.
+The act of subdividing a single piece of land into a “Subdivision” creates a “plat” of smaller parcels, which make it easier to sell or develop the original piece of land.
+Subdivisions vary from industrial developments like warehouses and oil refineries to commercial developments like retail malls or autoplexes.

 Standard State Zoning Enabling Act of 1926